levibostian/AndroidBlanky/README.md

 * [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) - Receive push notifications and display them in your app.
 Configure: Open the `UpdateFcmTokenPendingTask` file and edit `runTask()` with code to send up the FCM token to your own server.
 You can also edit the `NotificationChannelManager` to configure your notification channels.
 The announcement channel is the default channel that FCM uses for notifications from the console.

+* [Firebase Dynamic Links](https://firebase.google.com/docs/dynamic-links/) - Enable logging into your mobile app via passwordless login by having your backend API email your user a login token that is then exchanged with an access token.
+Launch the app from a Dynamic Link.
+Configure: Follow the directions for [Set up Firebase and the Dynamic Links SDK](https://firebase.google.com/docs/dynamic-links/android/receive).

 * [Fastlane](https://fastlane.tools/) - Distributing the app to the Play Store.
 Pretty much automates tasks for me.
 Configure: There is a section in this README for Fastlane under Getting Started.